England visited Poland to play their sixth match in the World Cup qualifiers on Wednesday.

 Taking a knee is not only a gesture of solidarity but also a timely reminder to every racist in the world.

-It sends the message that for every one person who stoops to racial profiling, an entire team will come together to wipe out their hatred.
+It sends the message that for every one person who stoops to racism, an entire team will come together to wipe out their hatred.

-Lewandowski rightfully realised the significance of the gesture.
+Lewandowski thankfully realised the significance of the gesture.

 The champion athlete showed his class beyond football by marking the moment with ‘respect’.